TheUzmaAnjum/DataCleaning-ExploratoryDataAnalysis.sql/README.md

 # DATA CLEANING IN SQL
-This sql project focuses on all steps of data cleaning.
-A dataset which includes all the information about layoffs around the world from 2020 to 2023 is considered and is in the .csv file
-With all advanced sql techniques like CTE's, Joins, Window functions data cleaning is performed and is presented in .sql file
+This SQL project focuses on the comprehensive data cleaning of a dataset containing global layoff information from 2020 to 2023.
+The dataset, provided in a .csv file, underwent a thorough cleaning process utilizing advanced SQL techniques.
+These techniques included Common Table Expressions (CTEs), Joins, and Window functions.
+The cleaned data, along with the SQL queries used, is presented in a .sql file, demonstrating a systematic approach to preparing the dataset for further analysis.